-At first glance, a lot of activewear looks like they could be swimwear and vice versa.
-This similarity in appearance has no doubt confused people, or at least made people wonder what if they could get away with using one type of clothing for both activities.
+At first glance, a lot of activewear look like they could be swimwear and vice versa.
+This similarity in appearance has no doubt confused people, or at least made people wonder what if they could get away with wearing workout clothes for swimming and their regular workouts.
 That way, they could effectively cut their costs in half.
 It seems smart at first glance.

 After all, what exactly is the difference between a rash guard and something like a Dri Fit T-shirt anyways?
 Why couldn’t you just use your favorite pair of running shorts and swim trunks?
 The devil is in the details.

 Makers of sportswear and swimwear understand that their reputation is established by making clothes that excel for the specific activity they are designed for.
 Granted, if a company is large enough they can start to wear many hats, however you’ll notice that every major clothing company typically excels in their own area.

 Thus, your workout clothes will have specific features for land-based activities that would not benefit underwater, or may even get ruined by exposure to saltwater or chlorinated water.
 Each sport-specific clothing from yoga pants to hoodies, sweatshirts, T-shirts, will have their own features.
 The same could be said of swimwear, except their features actually are designed to benefit you underwater.